Science Kits: K-5 Grade

 North Carolina State Standards

-• 1.P.1.1 Explain the importance of a push or pull to changing the motion of an object.
+• PS.1.1.1 Use models to explain the effect of a push or pull on the motion of an object, with or without contact.

-• 1.P.1.3 Predict the effect of a given force on the motion of an object, including balanced forces.
+• PS.1.1.2 Carry out investigations to compare the effects of a given force on the motion of an object.

 “Organisms” provides hands-on experiences that help students develop an understanding of and sensitivity to living things.
 Students create and maintain a woodland habitat containing pine seedlings, moss, pill bugs, and Bess beetles or millipedes.
 They also set up and observe a freshwater habitat into which they introduce Elodea and Cabomba plants, pond snails, and guppies.
 With both plants and animals in each habitat, students have the opportunity to observe how these organisms coexist.
 Through studying the needs and characteristics of a variety of organisms, the students are able to draw conclusions about how plants and animals are similar and different.
 Students apply what they have learned about organisms to humans by exploring how humans are similar to and different from other living things.